gbowley/T6e/README.md

 # Notes

 - Please do not take my annotation as gospel, I may be wrong.
 - Please feel free to use this for your own projects, fork, or contribute.
+I am unlikely to be able to continue to work on this due to study commitments, but will check in from time to time.